mgrubisic/OpenSEES-Code/README.md

 # ops
-OPS is OpenSees Python　Module
+This gist is for uploading openSEES codes.